hildjj/node-cbor/README.md

 The synchronous routines for encoding and decoding will have problems with objects that are larger than 16kB, which the default buffer size for Node streams.
-There are two ways to fix this:
+There are a few ways to fix this:

-1) pass in a highWaterMark of the largest buffer size you think you will
+1) pass in a `highWaterMark` option with the value of the largest buffer size you think you will need:
-need:

 ```javascript
 cbor.encodeOne(Buffer.alloc(40000), {highWaterMark: 65535})